panaversity/learn-agentic-ai/06_prompt_driven_development/05_spec_driven_development/01_setup_spec_kit/readme.md

 ## Inputs

-- macOS, Linux, or Windows with WSL2
-- Node.js ≥ 18 (confirm with `node --version`)
 - Git installed and configured with your preferred editor
 - Python 3.10+ _or_ the latest [Astral `uv`](https://docs.astral.sh/uv/getting-started/installation/) runtime (used by `uvx`)

 ## Actions

 ## Quick start with Specify CLI